DataDog/vault-gpg-plugin/docs/http-api.md

   "key_type": "rsa",
   "capabilities": ["sign"],
   "key_bits": 4096,
-  "expires": 0
+  "expires": 31536000
 }
 ```

 ### List Subkeys

 This endpoint returns a list of subkeys associated with the GPG master key with the given name.
-Only Key IDs are returned.
+Only Key IDs of public keys of subkeys are returned.

 | Method | Path                       | Produces               |
 | :----- | :------------------------- | :--------------------- |